w3c/wai-easy-checks/content/heading-structure.md

 * Are any heading levels skipped?
 * Are any headings levels blank with no text?
 * Does the heading text describe the content below?
+* Do the headings accurately represent the structure of the content, particularly nested content?

 ## Learn more